ChemeketaCS/csweb/content/assignments/cs162/pagerank/index.md

 Note you should only return "valid" links.
 If usedLinks is currently 2, you should only return either link 0 or 1.

-Assume the random number generator is already seeded - you do NOT want to re-seed it each time this is called.
+Assume the random number generator (RNG) is already seeded - you do NOT want to re-seed it each time this is called.
+If you reseed the RNG each time this function runs, you will generate the same "random" number over and over.

 If this function is called on a page with 0 links, you can either kill the program with an assertion or return nullptr